Please enable JavaScript to view this site.

 Start profiling

-After configuring the XML for Task State and ISR profiling, you can now use the winIDEA Analyzer to record and profile the instrumentation data.
+After configuring winIDEA, you can now use the winIDEA Analyzer and start the Analyzer session to record and profile the instrumentation data.

 Click to enlarge